ycs77/inertia-page-loader/README.md

 })
 ```

-Now you can use the pages:
+Now you can use the page in your controller:

 ```php
 Inertia::render('my-package::Some'); // in npm package